structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Overview.md

 ### Types

 The data model consists of data types that can have relationships between them.
-Types have attributes to store your data, and methods to implement business logic.
+Types can have attributes to store your data, and methods to implement business logic.

 ### Relationships